NightbornEstate/NadekoConnector/README.md

 ## Endpoints
 - getBotInfo
+- getTables
+- getFields
 - getBalance
 - setBalance
 - createTransaction
+- getTransactions
 - getGuildXp
 - setGuildXp
+- getGuildXpLeaderboard
-- getXpLeaderboard
+- getGlobalXpLeaderboard
-- getXpRoleRewards
+- getGuildXpRoleRewards
-- getXpCurrencyRewards
+- getGuildXpCurrencyRewards

 ## Compatibility
 Does not work with NodeJS 9 and 10 due to errors in the `sqlite3` package.
-NodeJS 8.x recommended.
+NodeJS 8.x LTS recommended.